skn437/skn-java-message/README.md

 ## **_Dedicated To:_**

 - 👩‍🎨`Prodipta Das Logno` & 🧛‍♀️`Atoshi Sarker Prithula`: The two most special ladies of my life.
 I can't thank them enough for always treasuring me a lot.
+I am lucky that I met with these two amazing ladies.
+They have two special places in my heart and no other girl can ever replace them.
 - 💯`My Father & Mother`: The greatest treasures of my life ever.